tc39/notes/es7/2016-05/may-24.md

 KS: If debugabillity of the language in the future is put at risk by this feature, then we should be careful about this change.

-FST: I think this feature violates the hyppocratic oath, I don't believe it has done no harm.
+EFT: I think this feature violates the hyppocratic oath, I don't believe it has done no harm.

 BT: is the fact that it cannot be implemented with interoperability a harm to the language (cross realm, number of arguments)?